pupu2002/HiggsMLChallenge_Kaggle_2023/README.md

 boson.
   * The presence of a large dataset with multiple features, along with many missing values suggested the use of the XGBoost algorithm.
 XGBoost is an industry-proven, open-source software library that provides a gradient-boosting framework for scaling billions of data points quickly and efficiently.
 I also implemented a naive Bayes theorem, so as to get an insightful comparison between the 2 approaches.
   * The naive Bayes classification model gave an accuracy score of 67.54%, with AUC = 0.735.
-  * On the contrary, the XGBoost algorithm with optimized hyperparameters gives an accuracy score of approximately 91%.
+  * On the contrary, the XGBoost algorithm with optimized hyperparameters gives an accuracy score of approximately 84.10% with AUC= 0.911.

 ### Data